01 of 18

 France Cruise Map

-In addition to Atlantic and English Channel ports on the northern coast of France, travelers have many options for cruises.
+In addition to the Atlantic and English Channel ports on the northern coast of France, travelers have many options for cruises.
 First are the river cruises on the Seine River between Paris and Normandy or in the south of France on the Rhone.
 Next, ocean-going ships often port at Cannes, Marseille, or Nice on the French Riviera.
 Read about shore excursions to Eze and St. Paul de Vence.

 Finally, cruise ships sometimes sail up the river to Bordeaux on cruises between northern Europe and the Mediterranean Sea.Continue to 7 of 18 below.